Impact of the COVID-19 pandemic on ice hockey: 2019–20 season

 On 26 May, the NHL and the National Hockey League Players' Association agreed on a basic framework to stage the Stanley Cup playoffs in a bio-secure bubble.
 The seeds would be based on each club's points percentage when the season paused on 12 March; with the 2019–20 season effectively ended on 11 March.
 The top four seeds in each conference would receive a bye into the playoffs and play in a round robin tournament to determine playoff seeding; while the next eight seeds in each conference would play in a best-of-five series for the remaining playoff seeds (Stanley Cup Qualifiers).
 On 8 June, the NHL authorised teams to reopen their training facilities under COVID-19 protocol.
 On 10 July, the NHL announced that the games for the 2020 Stanley Cup playoffs would be hosted in two hub cities, Edmonton, and Toronto.
 Toronto's Scotiabank Arena hosted games for the Eastern Conference's playoff qualifiers, quarterfinals, and semi-finals; while Edmonton's Rogers Place hosted the same rounds for the Western Conference's, in addition to both conference's finals, as well as the 2020 Stanley Cup Finals.
 Players that entered the hub city "bubbles" were required to agree to protocols governing how camps operate, and the environment around where games are played, separating the hubs into "secure zones".

 From 28 to 31 July 24 NHL teams each played one exhibition game before the Stanley Cup playoff qualifiers began on 1 August.
 The league conducted over 7,000 tests for COVID-19 during the first week of return-to-play, with the NHL reporting no positive cases.
 The playoff qualifiers were concluded on 9 August, with the first round of the Stanley Cup playoffs beginning the day after.
 The entire 2020 Stanley Cup playoffs (including the qualifier rounds) were scheduled to last 66 days.
-Play ended on 28 September in Edmonton, when the Tampa Bay Lightning won the Stanley Cup.
+The playoffs concluded on 28 September in Edmonton, when the Tampa Bay Lightning won the Stanley Cup.

+The 2020 NHL Entry Draft was held remotely after being postponed.
+The draft began with the New York Rangers selecting Alexis Lafrenière with the first overall pick.